sangrechy/School_Project/README.md

 ____________________________________________________________________________________________________________________________________________________________________
 NOTE:
         The "PACKAGE.py" is optional and only needed for adding or modifying values in the SQL database.
 For basic access and navigation, it’s not required.
+        The dump.zip is failed or droped projects, for reference ou can use it.